Unleashing the potential of clinical trials

 • Create more high-skilled jobs in the conduct and delivery of clinical trials.

-• Attract more economic investment that support growth and development of the provincial life sciences sector.
+• Attract more economic investment that supports growth and development of the provincial life sciences sector.

 • Enhance BC’s research profile on the international stage.